flutter/website/src/platform-integration/web/install-web/install-web-from-ios-on-macos.md

 short-title: When you started with iOS on macOS
 ---

+To add Web as a Flutter app target for iOS on macOS, follow this procedure.

 ## Configure web development tools

-To add Web as a Flutter app target for iOS on macOS:

 {% include docs/install/reqs/add-web.md devos='macOS' %}